tokongs/tokongs.github.io-old/readme.md

 * GLEW(for linux)
 * Emscripten(for WASM)
 * spdlog
+* imgui

 The ***3rd-party*** folder contains a verision of spdlog compiled with emscripten.
 If you want the newest version you'll have to to this yourself.
 It's mostly the same commmands as this project uses.

+Just include files from imgui to use.
+Might find other or newer implementation files in their repo.

 ## Build
 To build the project you need to have CMake and optionally Emscripten if you